 It all comes back to the promise your brand is making to your audience.
 If your brand is “light, bright, colourful and fun”, your customers come to your page or website expecting to see that, each and every time.
 The graphics you design and images you use make up the visual part of the promise you are delivering.
 If you then turn around and post something out of character, perhaps a really poorly lit image or one too many photos of your cute cat, the level of trust your customer has for you will start to drop.

-Let me know in the comments below, are your brand identity visuals cohesive and true to your brand?
+Let me know in The Makers Co community group, are your brand identity visuals cohesive and true to your brand?
 Or do they need some work?

 What can you do this week to work towards strengthening your brand identity?